Life Insurance Cost Guide

 - What happens if I don’t make a premium payment?

-Permanent life insurance policies often work differently.
+Permanent life products often work differently.
 If you have a provision known as an “automatic premium loan,” the company will take out a loan for the premium against the policy’s cash value.
 You don’t necessarily have to pay the loan back, but it will ultimately come out of the death benefit in the end.

 - Can I get life insurance even if I have a pre-existing medical condition?